Sports in Missouri: College sports

 There are six NCAA Division I teams in the state, one of which started a transition from NCAA Division II in July 2022.
-The only D-I program in the Football Bowl Subdivision is the Missouri Tigers.
-As of the 2022–23 school year, 13 schools play in NCAA Division II, with eight in the Great Lakes Valley Conference and five in the Mid-America Intercollegiate Athletics Association.
+The only D-I program in the Football Bowl Subdivision is the Missouri Tigers, with the Missouri State Bears and Lady Bears joining them in 2025.
+As of the 2024–25 school year, 13 schools play in NCAA Division II, with nine in the Great Lakes Valley Conference and four in the Mid-America Intercollegiate Athletics Association.